 Dubai: a city of extremes

-Whether you are planning to splurge a little on a lavish resort, looking for a convenient base for your business trip, or on a mission to learn more about Dubai’s history and traditional culture, we hope this list has been useful in introducing a few of Dubai’s best neighbourhoods to stay in!
+Whether you are planning to splurge a little on a lavish resort, looking for a convenient base for your business trip, or on a mission to learn more about Dubai’s history and traditional culture, we hope this list has been useful in introducing a few of the best neighborhoods in Dubai that you can stay in!

 Get Trip101 in your inbox